 But when analyzed on real ground, India’s culture, values and history had been far more inclusive and incorporating in character.
 India has been a torchbearer of South Asia, which is a hallmark of the co-existence of multi-ethnic, religious and linguistic groups.
 As Ashoka divulges “There should not be honor of one’s own (religious) sect and condemnation of others without any grounds.”
 Hence, it becomes obligatory to investigate some of the major parts of Indian history which reveal the long lived tradition of peaceful co-existence of diversity.

 After this period, the most important event was arrival of Aryans in India, due to whom the oldest religion of the world- Hinduism came into existence.
 It is believed that Aryans, originally lived in the eastern region of Alps Mountains (presently Eurasia).
 Their cultural intermixing with Indus valley inhabitants gave birth to Hinduism.
-Consequently neither Hinduism, nor Hindus are by origin Indian.
+It is clear that neither Hinduism, nor Hindus are by origin Indian.

 Now it is important to understand the peculiar character of Hinduism.
 It is perhaps the only religion in the world which does not claim to be supreme.
 It does not have one founder or core doctrine that can be referenced.
 There is no single scripture, nor is any absolute end.
 Hindu philosophy considers all the religions inherently same which are mere means to reach to the same God.
 It not only allows people to adopt any religion they please but also encourages by not setting forth any “punishment” if they change their faith.
 Its harmonious inclusivity can be understood by the simple fact that it has both acceptability and respect for not only theists but atheists as well (Carvakas and Lingayatas for example).